mohammad2174/mohammad2174/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mohammadreza-khorrami-238302215/)
 - 😄 Pronouns: seriously, funny, a little quiet ❤
 - ⚡ Fun fact: in fact just I'm hunger 😁
-- thanks reguard for reading
+- Thanks reguard for reading